Engee documentation

 No description has been provided for this image

-Rotating object (geometry defined in STL file)
+Rotating object (geometry is specified in the STL file)

 In [ ]: